Farm Bill: Terms to Know

 Corn and Soybean Program Terms

-Agricultural Risk Coverage (ARC) - new program authorized by the 2014 Farm Bill.
-ARC provides revenue loss payments to eligible producers for the 2014 through 2018 crop years.
+Agricultural Risk Coverage (ARC) – new program authorized by the 2014 Farm Bill and reauthorized by the 2018 Farm Bill.
+ARC provides revenue loss payments to eligible producers for the 2018 through 2023 crop years based on both yield and price combined.

-Agriculture Risk Coverage-County Coverage (ARC-CO) -provides revenue loss coverage at the county level for eligible crops.
+Agriculture Risk Coverage-County (ARC-CO) – provides revenue loss coverage based on the combination of county yield and MYA price at the county level for eligible crops.

-Agriculture Risk Coverage - Individual Coverage (ARC-IC) -provides revenue loss coverage at the farm level for all acreage devoted to eligible crops across all of your farms enrolled in ARC-IC.
+Agriculture Risk Coverage – Individual (ARC-IC) – provides revenue loss coverage at the farm level for all acreage devoted to eligible crops across all of your farms enrolled in ARC-IC.

 Covered commodities – Include wheat, oats, barley, corn, grain sorghum, rice, soybeans, sunflower seed, rapeseed, canola, safflower, flaxseed, mustard seed, crambe and sesame seed, dry peas, lentils, small chickpeas, large chickpeas and peanuts.